 – Reduce your incoming paperwork: ask people to send you as many things as possible in digital format

 TIPS AND ADVICE FOR THE HOME

-- Create a place where you can centralise all incoming paperwork: your letter tray, waste paper basket, small filing system (drawer) and material (envelopes, stamps, pens, etc.) should all be in the same location
+- Create a place where you can centralize all incoming paperwork: your letter tray, waste paper basket, small filing system (drawer) and material (envelopes, stamps, pens, etc.) should all be in the same location

-- Pay the bills immediately: you can also consolidate and pay them twice a month, but ideally you should pay them as you empty your letter tray
+- Pay the bills immediately: you can also consolidate and pay them twice a month, but ideally, you should pay them as you empty your letter tray

-- Add things to your “to do” list or your calendar as you continue to file or destroy each document related to it (the actions are added to your “to do” list and events go in your calendar)
+- Add things to your “to-do” list or your calendar as you continue to file or destroy each document related to it (the actions are added to your “to-do” list and events go in your calendar)

 - File immediately: do not allow anything to pile up in your letter and filing tray